SamaChauhan/FUTURE_DS_01/README.md

 # FUTURE_DS_01
- This repository is the submission od assigned tasks during the internship
+ This repository is the submission of 1st task of internship